 If you haven’t considered using Lightroom for developing portraits the next step is to start exploring its portrait retouching tools.
 Lightroom is an excellent application for creating natural, authentic portraits.
 That should be good enough reason for most portrait photographers to use it.

 Vintage Portrait Presets for Lightroom

 Our Vintage Portrait Presets for Lightroom help you create beautiful, authentic portraits.
-Click the link below to learn more about how they work or to buy them.
+Click here to buy or learn more about the Vintage Portrait Presets.